 We saw this come to life through cultural trends like the Fleetwood Mac x Ocean Spray TikTok, the How It Started/How It’s Going meme, the How the Email Found Me trend, the 2020 Challenge, and the What is Cake trend.
 These real-time trends and cultural moments provided a way for the world, while living in isolation, to find connection and community with like-minded people over similar passions, interests and humor.
 Connection and community came to life in many ways.
 For some, it meant purely entertainment - levity, laughter and to find relief.
 For others, it meant finding like-minded individuals so they could feel understood and heard.

 So now, as the world slowly starts to emerge after the pandemic, what role do brands play in continuing to build community and create connections through culturally relevant moments and trends?

-Connecting with your audience and thoughtfully participating in their conversations and communities, especially during significant cultural moments, shows that your brand cares.
-You care about them as people, not just as your customers.
-Genuine participation shows that they aren’t just numbers to help you hit metrics, but valuable members of your community whose voices matter.
+Being culturally relevant means connecting with your audience by thoughtfully participating in the conversations they’re having and the communities they’re building, especially around cultural moments.
+When this happens, it signals that you, as a brand, understand and care about your audience.
+Not as customers, but as people.
 Being culturally relevant is about building trust and creating long-lasting relationships with your audience — and the way to do that is to engage in conversations that your community cares about.